MrMustii/University-Notes/Masters/Deep learning/Deep learning notes.md

 - **Dropout Regularization**: Dropout remains a powerful regularization technique, especially in networks prone to overfitting.
 It can be applied to fully connected layers in almost any neural network architecture to improve generalization.
 However, it is unnecessary in convolutional layers where shared weights provide enough regularization.

 - **Ensemble Methods**: Combining several trained models to vote on predictions is a general technique applicable to most machine learning problems, particularly when marginal gains in accuracy are needed.

-The iterative process discussed in this chapter, from simple models to more complex architectures, demonstrates how thoughtful modifications can significantly enhance performance, a lesson applicable in various deep learning applications.

 ## Recurrent Neural Networks
 ![]({BB5D6B0F-7937-45FB-AF2E-9518C804B2A5}.png)